Clinical Pastoral Education (CPE)

 At least one Unit in Field B or in CT AND One Unit in DP; AND demonstrated pastoral competence; AND a successful interview with the CPE Centre Director or delegate.

-Enrolment in DP9273S requires satisfactory completion of DP9100S Clinical Pastoral Education Level 1.
+Enrolment in DP9273S and DP9170S requires the satisfactory completion of DP9100S Clinical Pastoral Education Level 1.

 Demands of the CPE Program